 Map showing the project location where there will be pavement markings and intersection construction.

 The City’s Council-approved Cycling Network Ten-Year Plan identifies existing, planned, and proposed cycling facilities across Toronto.
-The City is installing a number of new cycling routes in both neighbourhoods, including bike lanes, sharrows, and boulevard trails.
+The City installed a number of new cycling routes in both neighbourhoods, including bike lanes, sharrows, and boulevard trails.

 The York University routes include